elastic/elasticsearch/CONTRIBUTING.md

 #### Configurations

-Gradle organizes dependencies and build artifacts into "configurations" and allows you to use these configurations arbitrarilly.
+Gradle organizes dependencies and build artifacts into "configurations" and allows you to use these configurations arbitrarily.
 Here are some of the most common configurations in our build and how we use them:

 <dl>